 I, II, III – Roman numerals signify the generation this particular lens belongs to.
 The greater the number, the newer the generation of lenses it is a part of.

-IS – Image (I) Stabilisation (S) is a technology that uses a system of gyros to counteract your own movements to allow for less camera shake.
+IS – Image (I) Stabilization (S) is a technology that uses a system of gyros to counteract your own movements to allow for less camera shake.
 This will enable you to take images with a longer shutter speed without worrying about the sharpness of the picture.

 KAS S – KAS S lenses are CN-E lenses with a servo controller for smooth zoom, iris, and focus control.